ningyu1991/ArtificialGANFingerprints/README.md

   python3 detect_fingerprints.py \
   --decoder_path /path/to/decoder/ \
   --data_dir /path/to/fingerprinted/images/ \
+  --image_resolution 128 \
   --output_dir /path/to/output/ \
-  --image_resolution 128 \
-  --fingerprint_size 100 \
-  --batch_size 50
+  --batch_size 64
   ```
   where
   - `output_dir` contains detected fingerprint sequence for each image in `detected_fingerprints.txt`.
-Bitwise detection accuracy is displayed in the terminal.
+  - `image_resolution` indicates the image resolution for fingerprint detection.
+All the images in `data_dir` is center-cropped according to the shorter side and then resized to this resolution.
+It should match the input resolution for the well-trained decoder read from `decoder_path`.

 ## Generative models trained on fingerprinted datasets
 - Our fingerprinting solution is agnostic to the applications of generative models and is plug-and-play without re-touching their code.
 Using the corresponding GitHub repositories, our pre-trained generative models can be downloaded from the links below, accompanied with their FID for fidelity and fingerprint bitwise accuracy: